chainguard-dev/edu/README.md

 ### Adding Videos

-Use a liquid tag within markdown to embed a YouTube video.
+Use a liquid tag within the markdown to embed a YouTube video.
 For example, if you would like to link to the YouTube video located at [https://www.youtube.com/watch?v=rqIcDrg1XOs](https://www.youtube.com/watch?v=rqIcDrg1XOs), you can pull the string after `v=` and use the following liquid tag on its own line within markdown.

 ```
 {{< youtube rqIcDrg1XOs >}}